Christophe Pouzat

 Recent talks:

-- A Quasi-Stationary Approach to Metastability in a System of Spiking Neurons with Synaptic Plasticity, a seminar given at the Institut Neuromod, Nice Sophia-Antipolis, on October 17 2024.
+, as well as the slide material in a chapter form. - A Quasi-Stationary Approach to Metastability in a System of Spiking Neurons with Synaptic Plasticity, a seminar given at the Institut Neuromod, Nice Sophia-Antipolis, on October 17 2024.
 This is a joint work with Morgan André (USP, Sao Paulo, Brasil).
 A pre-print describing this work is available on HAL; the code doing the simulations and figures, etc. is on GitLab.

 - Biological neural networks a seminar given at the DU IRMA++ with Eva Löcherbach on October 10 2024.